programming-notes/active-record-intro-objects-challenge/README.md

 ```
 *Figure 8*.
 Saving a dog to persist changes to its attributes.

-If we want to persist our change to Jayda's age, we need to call the `#save` method on the dog object.
+If we want to persist our change to Jayda's age, we need to call the `#save` method on the dog object (see Figure 8).

 Because our `jayda` object already has an id, Active Record will not make an SQL `INSERT` query.
 Instead, our call to `#save` will result in executing an `UPDATE` query like `UPDATE "dogs" SET "age" = ?, "updated_at" = ?
 WHERE "dogs"."id" = ?  [["age", 4], ["updated_at", "2015-07-15 18:57:41.762752"], ["id", 2]]`.